 Sea trials are not the time to baby the boat – instead, only by exercising all parts and systems to their design intent will you know that you are not masking a hidden problem that might manifest itself off a lee shore at midnight.

-Bay Vessel Services has extensive experience with sea trials of motor and sailing vessels, and we apply a unique blend of operations and engineering expertise which gives you an honest and rigorous evaluation.
-We have developed detailed sea trial protocols for power and sailboats which are used to guide through the entire process.
+Bay Vessel Services has extensive experience with sea trials of motor and sailing vessels, and I apply a unique blend of operations and engineering expertise which gives you an honest and rigorous evaluation.
+I have developed detailed sea trial protocols for power and sailboats which are used to guide through the entire process.

 It is highly recommended that you include a fully qualified mechanic in the sea trial process to verify compliance with installation guidelines prescribed by the manufacturers for all major components and running gear.